Fairness guarantee in multi-class classification: Proof of Section

-We start this section with two results, Lemmas~\ref{lm:boundedlambda}-\ref{lm:PigeonHole} that directly follow from similar arguments as in the proofs of Proposition A.2. and Lemma~B.8 in~\cite{Chzhen_Denis_Hebiri_Oneto_Pontil20Recali} respectively.
-Their proofs are hence omitted. \begin{lem} The parameter $\lambda^*$, and $\hat{\lambda}$ are bounded. \end{lem}
+We start this section with two results.
+Lemma-\ref{lm:PigeonHole} directly follows from similar arguments as in the proof of Lemma~B.8 in~\cite{Chzhen_Denis_Hebiri_Oneto_Pontil20Recali}.
+Its proof is hence omitted. \begin{lem} Conditional on the data, we have that, for each $s \in \mathcal{S}$ and $k \in [K]$,